 Named after our lead researcher Jeffrey Dobkin, The Dobkin Technique to delay brain damage is an on-site, non-invasive trigger of the Mammalian Diving Reflex: an all natural reflex that has already saved thousands of people from brain damage in cold water drownings.

 Less than 5% of Sudden Cardiac Arrest victims survive long enough to reach a hospital.
 Over 95% of the SCA victims die within 5 minutes.

 Dobkin’s Technique is not a cure for Sudden Cardiac Arrest victims, but seeks to delay the onset of brain injury and death until proper medical help can arrive and breathing is reinitiated.

 • Sudden Cardiac Arrest • Myocardial Infarction • Heart Attack • Stroke • Drowning • Choking • Suffocation • Gunshot/Stabbing • Sleep Apnea Death • Drug Overdose • Poisoning • Carbon Monoxide Inhalation • Compression of Trachea • Heart Arrhythmia • Extreme Low Blood Pressure • SADS (Sudden Arrhythmia Death Syndrome) • SIDS (Sudden Infant Death Syndrome)

-There is currently no other immediate treatment for Hypoxic Ischemic Events per se, other than The Dobkin’s Technique as an all natural non-invasive procedure.
+There is currently no other immediate treatment for Hypoxic Ischemic Events per se, other than this technique as an all-natural, non-invasive procedure.